davidegat/AIRCBot/README.md

 ### Security
 - Requires password-based authentication for private messaging.
 - Implements basic anti-brute-force measures with temporary blocking for failed login attempts.
-- Uses a local LLM by default to increase privacy.
+- Uses a local LLM setup by default to increase privacy.
-- Secure connection support.
+- Secure connection is supported by python irc libraries.
-- Sanitized to avoid LLM to send raw commands to The IRC server if prompted to do so.
+- Inputs/Outputs sanitized to avoid LLM to generate and send raw commands if prompted to do so.
 - Implements ignore system for users tricking LLM into generating raw commands (ignore list resets when program restarts).

 ![image](https://github.com/user-attachments/assets/f21ea601-8cc8-4a9f-8d90-7084c0271f87)